Succession for law firm owners

 The right arrangement should give you more freedom, not less.
 Subject to what is agreed, you may be able to choose the hours and days you work, the type of work you take on and the level of involvement you want as your priorities change.

-You would be part of a values-led firm that is building something different: expert lawyers, autonomy, support, no egos and no unnecessary politics.
+You would be part of a values-led firm that is building something different: expert lawyers, autonomy and genuine support.

 We do not believe exceptional lawyers need to be burdened by every aspect of firm management to do their best work.
 For owners who want to retire fully in time, we can also discuss potential structures that allow you to continue benefiting from the clients and practice you have built, even after you have stopped practising.